 I am a Research Data Scientist, Biodiversity at the Smithonian Institution Office of Research Information Services (ORIS).
-I received my PhD from Rutgers University in the Department of Entomology where I was advised by Karl Kjer.
+I earned my PhD at Rutgers University in the Department of Entomology.
 I spend the majority of my time working on genomics and bioinformatics.
 I grew up in the mountainous West and was fascinated by both biology and technology.
 I suppose it is no coincidence that I ended up at the intersection of the two.
 For my research, I study the phylogenetics and evolutionary history of caddisflies, an order of aquatic insects.
 I am also interested in phylogenetic methods including model selection/partitioning and data exclusion.
 If you would like to know more about my research, click here.
 I also post occasional news updates.